rcgenova/docker-riak-quickstart/README.md

 ## Storage

 Databases perform best on Docker with host-mounted storage.
-This requires a directly per container on the host system:
+This requires a directory per container on the host system:

 ```bash
 mkdir /data